othyn/macos-auto-clicker/CONTRIBUTING.md

 - `main`
   - Holds the 'source of truth' for the current (newest) release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
-  - The only branch that should be PR'd into `main` is `dev`.
+  - The only branch that should be PR'd into `main` is `staging`.
   - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details).
+- `staging`
+  - Holds the 'source of truth' for the current beta release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
+  - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new beta build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details)
 - `dev`
-  - Holds the 'source of truth' for the current beta release version detailed in the [releases page](https://github.com/othyn/macos-auto-clicker/releases).
   - Any development against the project should reside in its own development branch using the `dev` branch as its base, later being PR'd back into `dev` when development is completed.
-  - The [GitHub Actions CI/CD workflow](.github/workflows/cicd.yml) will kick in when this branch is pushed to and kick off a new beta build and release (should one be deemed required, see the [Commit Strategy](#memo-commit-strategy) section below for more details)

 # :speech_balloon: Localisation Strategy